d4m4s74/thefarmerwasreplaced/brainfuck/readme.md

 ## Usage

 Write your brainfuck code and minify it to a single string.
-I've included a minifier but there are many online.
+I've included a minifier but there are also many online.

 Either `import the_farmer_was_brainfucked` and run `the_farmer_was_brainfucked(code)` or replace the `code` string with your own string and run the file.